MMN0208/stack-queue-data-structure/README.md

 # stack-queue-data-structure
 Stack and Queue Data Structures

-Stack and Queue implementation using linked list.
+Stack and Queue implementation using singly linked list interface.

 The following functions are available: